The Not So Fine Print

 On the other hand, if you don’t have that much stuff or you’re a superstar self-starter, you’ll do just fine reading Joshua’s latest book The Minimalist Home.

-The final installment of Eating a Plant-Based Diet for Beginners is chockfull of resources for everyone from the aspirant vegan and curious omnivore to the desperate mom whose kid refuses to eat animals.
+The final instalment of Eating a Plant-Based Diet for Beginners is chockfull of resources for everyone from the aspirant vegan and curious omnivore to the desperate mom whose kid refuses to eat animals.

 Why we never thought to include it on our resources page from the get-go is a mystery that Ang has yet to solve.
 Suffice to say, it’s here now.